 Can You Ride A Bike With A Flat Tire?
-Let’s Find Out
+Here’s What You Should Know!

-Have you ever faced a situation in which you are just enjoying your ride but suddenly there is a dreaded drag?
-Have you told your self that it's okay to continue like this until you reach your destination?
-If yes, then you should definetly give this a read!
+Have you told yourself that it's okay to continue riding with a flat tire until you reach your destination?
+If yes, then you should give this a read!

 You wouldn’t be surprised to know that according to statistics, it is normal to have at least one flat per season.
 Of course, the chances increase with the increasing number of miles that you ride.
 With flats being so common, it is natural to wonder if you can ride with a flat tire.
 The simple answer is Yes, You Can Ride A Bike With A Flat Tire but I recommend Against It because of the Potential Risks that it carries.